GyllenhaalSP/python-learning/README.md

 I will also use this repository to get a hold of how git works.
 2x1!

-Any suggestion, any piece of advice and some tips&tricks are more than welcome!
+Any suggestion/s, any piece of advice and some tips&tricks are more than welcome!